opengamedata/opengamedata-unity/README.md

 Unity package for logging with OpenGameData servers.

 ## Setup
 If there isn't one already, create a `Submodules` directory within the project's root.

 To add the package to a project, run the following command from within the `Submodules` directory:

 `$ git submodule add https://github.com/fielddaylab/opengamedata-unity.git`

-Then, add a reference to `FieldDay` to the assembly definition file for any namespace where logging functions will be used.
+Then, add a reference to `FieldDay` in the assembly definition file for any namespace where logging functions will be used.

 Note that this submodule includes the [BeauUtil](https://github.com/BeauPrime/BeauUtil) library as a dependency.

+## Contents

+This package includes the following classes:

+- `SimpleLog`: handles communication with the database using `UnityWebRequest`
+- `SimpleLogUtils`: contains various helper functions for building data strings and handling cookies
+- `LogEvent`: wrapper class for the data objects that get sent through `SimpleLog`
+- `CookieUtils`: a JavaScript plugin for handling cookies if the project is built for WebGL (found in `~/Assets/Plugins`)

 ## Logging

+All communication with the database is handled through the `SimpleLog` class.
 An instance of `SimpleLog` can be created with the following format:

 `SimpleLog slog = new SimpleLog(myAppId, myAppVersion, myQueryParams)`